 There is no specific educational requirement for a career as a producer; however, because producers are responsible for negotiating contracts, monitoring cash flow and developing business plans, a bachelor's or master's degree in business or artist management may help new producers get the kinds of opportunities they're looking for.

 A producer must first be an entrepreneur, someone who is motivated to get things done, someone who possesses a multitude of skills.
 A producer must be organized, flexible, diplomatic in negotiations and energetic.
 Producers must be both practical and artistic since it is their job to mind the budget while approving creative decisions.
 Because it is experience rather than education that builds a career for a producer, he or she must be able to network and maintain positive working relationships with a variety of people.

 Salary and Economic Outlook

 The latest findings from the U.S. Bureau of Labor Statistics (BLS) projected that employment for producers and directors would grow 12% from 2016-2026.
 This faster-than-average growth is attributed to emerging technology in the field, such as online television and mobile devices, as well as international film interest.
 While it is difficult to estimate an average salary for producers due to the variety of projects and opportunities for royalties, in 2017 the BLS placed the median yearly income for producers and directors at $71,620.

 Here are some other careers you might consider that are related to production.

-According to the BLS, camera operators working in the video, television and motion picture industry earned a median income of $49,080 per year, as of 2015.
+According to the BLS, camera operators working in the video, television and motion picture industry earned a median income of $61,530 per year, as of 2017.
 These professionals use various technical equipment to record video and audio footage.
 A bachelor's degree in film or a similar career is usually needed.
-Only 2% job growth was estimated for camera operators in the 2014-2024 decade, per BLS reports.
+A 7% job growth was estimated for these camera operators in the 2016-2026 decade, per BLS reports.